CDC adds 5 more Caribbean island destinations to its highest level of travel risk - KRDO

 • United Arab Emirates

 Other popular Caribbean destinations were also already at Level 4.
-They include Aruba, the Bahamas, Barbados, the British Virgin Islands, Curaçao and Turks and Caicos.
+They include Aruba, the Bahamas, Barbados, the British Virgin Islands, Curaçao and Turks and Caicos, among others.

 Two mainland countries with Caribbean coastlines — Costa Rica in Central America and Colombia in South America — are on Level 4 as well.